om2-ws22/website/docs/course-overview.md

 In particular, you will learn:

+- how to collect data with web scraping and web APIs like the Twitter-API.

+- about different data-driven marketing methods like clustering and text mining to gain consumer and market insights.

+- how to use statistics and visuals to find and communicate insights with Python.

+- the characteristics of big data and modern data architectures.

 - about a wide range of marketing metrics, and how to evaluate marketing efforts.

 - to use Google Analytics and Data Studio, as you learn to apply reporting techniques and analyze results.

-- how to use statistics like A/B-testing and visuals to find and communicate insights with Python.

-- how to collect data with web scraping and web APIs like the Twitter-API.

-- the characteristics of big data and modern data architectures.

-- about different data-driven marketing methods like clustering, network analysis and text mining to gain consumer insights.

 ---